Today, let’s explore how dreams and creativity work together, though an interview with Kari Hohne.

 The unnatural boundaries the mind creates can keep us stuck in routine thinking.
 If we want to be more creative we simply look at life as being no more real than a dream.
 What seems so tangible about life is really nothing different to how we believe dreams are real while we are dreaming.
 We hold the power to change our experiences.
 When the mind returns to wonder, anything is possible.

 Lisa: What’s the power of the subconscious mind?
-What does it do for our writing?
+What does it do for our writing and creativity?

 Kari: I want to just clarify that cognition is an organizing tool and the unconscious holds an enormous reservoir of personal and collective inspiration.
 The subconscious holds ideas that are pre-conscious.
 These ideas are neither completely unconscious nor immediately available to consciousness.